November 26, 2013

 Now, go plan a perfect day for all the moms in your life!

 April 9, 2013

 Earth Day is April 22.
-Here are some ways you can celebrate our dear planet Earth and help inspire your fellow humans to treat our planet with more loving care!
+Here are some Earth Day trivia quizzes and activities you can do to celebrate our dear planet Earth and help inspire your fellow humans to treat our planet with more loving care!

 What will YOU do to help save the planet this Earth Day?
 Let us know in the Comments.

 Some of our very favorite books were nominated for the 2013 Kids’ Choice Awards, and YOU get to choose the winner!